Wang-Lin-boop/GeminiMol/README.md

 Coming in soon....

+## License

+GeminiMol is released under the Academic Free Licence, which permits academic use, modification and distribution free of charge, but prohibits unauthorised commercial use, including commercial training purposes and as part of a paid computational platform.
+However, communication and authorization with [our laboratory supervisor](baifang@shanghaitech.edu.cn) is permitted for its application in pipeline development and research activities within pharmaceutical R&D.

 ## Get in Touch

 In addition to GitHub, we offer a WeChat community to provide a forum for discussion between users.
 You can access the community's QR code by following the "蛋白矿工" on WeChat.

-If you have any questions not covered in this overview, please contact the GeminiMol team at wanglin3@shanghaitech.edu.cn.
+If you have any questions not covered in this overview, please contact the [GeminiMol Developer Team](wanglin3@shanghaitech.edu.cn).
 We would love to hear your feedback and understand how GeminiMol has been useful in your research.
 Share your stories with us at wanglin3@shanghaitech.edu.cn or baifang@shanghaitech.edu.cn.

 ## Acknowledgements